 - Employees lack decision-making power to act on feedback.
 Frontline staff, such as call centre workers, customer service, or salespeople, must be empowered to make decisions when they talk with customers.
 They are the first to hear when something goes wrong, and they can advocate for customers in ways that add immediate value to your brand.
 Make sure they have the power to act on feedback.

 Understanding voice of the customer metrics

 How can you measure the success of your voice of the customer programme?

 Before creating your voice of the customer programme, consider how you want to evaluate its impact.
 You’ll want to include these key stakeholders when deciding how you’ll measurement its success.

-Inferred feedback.
+- Inferred feedback.
 This method of collecting feedback looks at how customers use your products and services.
-You can look at how long and how often they use your platform, how often they make purchases, whether they schedule recurring payments, the number of times they contact customer service or other support, and so on.
+You can look at how long and how often they use your platform, how often they make purchases, whether they schedule recurring payments, or the number of times they contact customer service or other support.

 Here’s an example of an NPS question:

 “Based on your experience, on a scale of 0 to 6 (with 6 being the highest score and extremely likely), how likely are you to recommend our service/product/company to a colleague?”

 - Customer Effort Score (CES).
 CES is based on how much effort a customer must expend to complete an action, such as making a payment, getting an issue resolved, and so on.
 The less effort and time required, the better the score.
 An abandoned shopping basket is an example where the customer decided it was too much effort to complete a purchase.
 The CES metric tells you if any point along the customer journey needs to be fixed.
 Here’s an example of a CES question: